Kidston Dam: Industrial water supply

-At the closure of the mine in 2001, the dam was handed back to the Queensland Government and is owned/ managed by the Queensland Department of Energy and Water Supply (DEWS).
+The gold mine was abandoned in July 2001 and the dam was handed back to the Queensland Government and is managed by the Queensland Department of Energy and Water Supply (DEWS).
 Downstream properties receive water via a pipeline which was built to supply the mine and associated township.
 There is also a local arrangement to release water (towards the end of winter) to fill downstream waterholes.
 This allows riparian properties access to water for stock and domestic use until the coming wet season.